 Attribution and The Circle of Petit

-In mixing up folios somewhere down the line and in the auctions around 20% of weaker family watercolours were scattered, not distinguished by dealers, and now hang around on ebay.
+In mixing up folios somewhere down the line and in the auctions around 20% of family watercolours were scattered, not distinguished by dealers, and can hang around on ebay.
 Some detailed information is available on a separate page here.
 Where there are dates written on the back attribution is possible.

 Nearly all of his pictures were not dated until 1854, but after that they will carry a date on the back, and sometimes followed by a number indicating that more than one was completed on a day.